oscarlagatta/demo-js-algorithms/faang/section-07/section-07-00.md

 * Eva, can I see bees in a cave?

-if length of the string is odd we have pointers from the outer, and if even from the center we have the pointers.
+if length of the string is odd size we have pointers from the outer converging into one single middle element, and if even size the pointers that converge at the center in two elements.

 aaabaaa